duxinfeng/MBXPageViewController/README.md

 - MBX_LeftRightButtons: Use two buttons to move left or right through the ViewControllers.
 - MBX_SegmentController: Use a SegmentController to move between the ViewControllers.

-### Other Features
-- Delegate: Everytime that a new ViewController Appear you can trigger other actions.
-- Storyboard / Xib / Programmatically Created Views: You can use any of those or even mix them.

 ## What can I include in the ViewControllers
 - UITableViewControllers